 The Panoche and Tumey Hills are now under Fire Season Vehicle Restrictions.
-No motorized access is allowed from April 15 to the beginning of upland game bird season.
+No motorized access is allowed from April 15 to October 17.

 The Panoche Hills are a popular destination for upland game bird hunters.
 Opportunities for hunting varmints and small game can also be found.
 For maps and more information about this area you can call us at (831) 630-5000 for an area brochure.

 The California Department of Fish and Wildlife regulates the hunting seasons for different species and the types of firearms allowed for use.
-Please be aware that this region is home to the California Condor and affects non-game hunting.
+At this time, lead ammunition is illegal for use in big game hunting in this area.
+Not only is hunting with non-lead ammunition the law, but it is safer for you and the environment.
 Be sure to also check out our web page for frequently asked questions about pig hunting.